CastleBomber/angels-and-dragons/README.md

 ## About The Project

-For fun project attempting to create a virtual reality music festival with angels and dragons as the dominating theme.

-The project aims to be a free experience, open to all.
+Welcome to my Unity VR project - a whimsical virtual reality music festival centered around angels and dragons.
+This project's goal is to create a free and inclusive experience, inviting everyone to immerse themselves in this magical world.

 <p align="right"></p>